ProjectProRepo/How-to-Use-Microsoft-Autogen-Framework-to-Build-AI-Agents-/README.md

 - Log into Hugging Face to access the Mistral model.
 - Follow the step-by-step instructions in the notebook to initialize your assistant agent.

+## Read the Full Blog
+If you are looking for a detailed explanation, please refer to this blog: [How to use the Microsoft Autogen Framework to Build AI Agents?](https://www.projectpro.io/article/autogen/1139).

 ## Contributions Welcome

 This repo is an evolving demo of how Autogen can interface with the wider AI ecosystem.
 If you'd like to: